sparsell/SpendLess/README.md

 quite extensive), I do keep track in my head when I've spent less than I've allotted or when I get a good deal, when I find a great item at thrift stores, etc.

-I know the psychology is there to prove if you want to really make a change with your behavior, you have to focus on it and (for me at least) look at it as often as possible (so, in reality, it could be multiple times a day).
+I know the psychology is there to prove if you want to really make a change with your behavior, you have to focus on it and look at it as often as possible (so, in reality, it could be multiple times a day).
 If I can have an app that will total up my day's "savings" in my mental budget keeping, I can feel reallly good about the progress I'm making to spend more mindfully and in line with my family's budget goals.